DDD5677/UzChess/Readme.md

    ```
 5. Create an empty `.env` file in root, copy the content of `.env.example` into it and fill in these variables.

-6. Run project in developer mode.
+6. Run project in development mode.
    ```
    npm install -D nodemon
    npm run dev